-The calendar dates to be determined shall be in reference to the following sections of this policy: 1(b)(i) with respect to each district, 1(b)(ii), 1(d), 1(e), 1(h), 2(a), 2(f), 2(g), and 3.

-- (h) The Committee shall operate in absolute confidentiality.
-No person submitting Nomination Papers shall be identified until the Committee presents a partial report to the constituency. - (i) The Committee shall present a partial report to the constituency thirty (30) days prior to General Assembly.
-Such report shall identify which candidate or candidates it recommends to General Assembly.
-The report shall also list: - (i) The names of persons who submitted Nomination Papers whose Nomination Papers were found to be in order and who have not withdrawn. - (ii) A brief resumé of each candidate's ministry. - (iii) The position statement of vision, goals and expected outcomes during the four-year term, as submitted by the candidate. - (j) The Committee shall inform each candidate regarding whether or not the candidate is being recommended by the Committee prior to presenting its partial report to the constituency.
+- (a) The Chair, Vice Chair and Secretary shall have full discretion to commence preparatory work for the nominating committee including, but not limited to, publishing a call for nominations. - (b) The Committee shall report exclusively to the General Assembly. - (c) The Committee shall request from the Chair of the Board of Directors input regarding the needs of the C&MA in Canada in the next season of its life as identified by the Board. - (d) The Committee shall only receive nomination papers from individuals who are committed and able to meet the criteria for a member of the Board of Directors as outlined in the Corporate Bylaws, and who: - i. are Canadian citizens, - ii. are approved for licensing by the C&MA in Canada before they submit their papers and, - iii. have a significant Canadian ministry leadership experience. - (e) The Committee shall exercise due diligence and fair treatment in its assessment of each candidate. - (f) The Committee shall operate in absolute confidentiality.
+No person submitting Nomination Papers shall be identified until the Committee presents its report to the constituency. - (g) The Nominating Committee shall report to the constituency regarding the nomination of the President no later than 30 days prior to the election.
+The report shall identify which candidate it recommends to General Assembly and shall also list: - i.
+The names of persons who submitted Nomination Papers whose Nomination Papers were found to be in order and who have not withdrawn. - ii.
+A brief resumé of each candidate's ministry. - iii.
+The position statement of vision, goals and expected outcomes during the term, as submitted by the candidate. - (h) The Committee shall inform each candidate regarding whether or not the candidate is being recommended by the Committee prior to presenting its report to General Assembly. - (i) Nominations from the floor of General Assembly shall not be accepted.